basho/basho_docs/source/languages/en/riak/dev/using/search.md

 #### Boolean

 You can perform logical conjunctive, disjunctive, and negative operations on query elements as, repectively, `AND`, `OR` and `NOT`.
 Let's say we want to see who is capable of being a US Senator (at least 30 years old, and a leader).
-It requires a conjunctive query: `leader_b:true AND age_i:%5B25%20TO%20*%5D`.
+It requires a conjunctive query: `leader_b:true AND age_i:[25 TO *]`.

 ```curl
 curl "$RIAK_HOST/search/famous?wt=json&q=leader_b:true%20AND%20age_i:%5B25%20TO%20*%5D" | jsonpp